 The Eleventh Circuit, in St. Hubert, held that it did not matter that the substantial step be it donning gloves and a mask before walking into a bank with a gun, or buying legal chemicals with which to make a bomb – it not itself a violent act or even a crime.
 What matters is that the defendant specifically intended to commit a crime of violence and took a substantial step toward committing it.

 The next issue was whether Dominguez’s turning around his car a block away from the Garda facility was a substantial step because it if was not, then he could not be convicted of an attempted Hobbs robbery.

-The Ninth District noted that his actions went beyond mere preparation and strongly corroborated his criminal intent.
+The Ninth Circuit noted that his actions went beyond mere preparation and strongly corroborated his criminal intent.
 He organized the attempt, geared up in dark clothing, dressed in body armor, packed weapons and drove toward the warehouse, even confirming the code to the lock on the warehouse where the armored car would be stored after the robbery.
 He was not tentative and unfocused.
 Moreover, he really never had a change of heart about the robbery.
 He only turned around because of the law enforcement presence.

 Consequently, his conviction for an attempted Hobbs robbery was affirmed.